pjakobsen/tennis-docs/sandbox/forehand.md

 Throw sandbags to the netpole: Bend on wrist can point same way, then into slap

-Force the laid back wrist, the try timing it by being relaxed with with forceful  timing
+Don't Force the laid back wrist, the try timing it by being relaxed with with forceful  timing

 Throw the sandbag hard with a no need to bring it way back:But with a deep knee bend and shoulder turn.
 Spin to 45.
 Try rhythm steps in place to internalize 123 load hit, spin with face down

 Incentive for better timing: Way Out front means way more spin, this should Provide incentive for turning the shoulders and setting up early  Cycle of good vs cycle of bad

-VEry loos hands:This ensures that it's coming from the legs and that timing is good, because you can't get away with arming it late.
+VEry loos hands:This ensures that racket speed is  coming from the legs and that timing is good, because you can't get away with arming it late.
 Very loose hands on all strokes to ensure spin, but really as a check that the coil is driving the stroke, + soft power on volley  to take off power.

 Coil before the ball crosses the net to ensure ability to take the ball out in front and drive through it.